Risk Awareness in HTN Planning: Conclusions

-We pointed out that most existing approaches in AI planning do not distinguish between risk and uncertainty in action outcomes, but rather they use uncertainty as an umbrella term even when having risk-inducing actions.
-Moreover, while some existing approaches incorporate utilities in HTN planning, risk awareness is considered in previous work.
-We also showed that, in general, planning approaches that guide HTN planning by making informed choices via heuristics or preferences assume deterministic model of the domain and adopt a risk-neutral attitude of planning agents.
+Most existing approaches in AI planning do not distinguish between risk and uncertainty in action outcomes, but rather they use uncertainty as an umbrella term even when having risk-inducing actions.
+Moreover, while some existing approaches incorporate utilities in HTN planning, risk awareness has not been considered in previous work, thus limiting the ability of the user to express its goals and generate plans that align with its risk attitude.
+We also showed that, in general, planning approaches that guide HTN planning by making informed choices via heuristics or preferences assume a deterministic model of the domain and adopt a risk-neutral attitude of planning agents.